HicBoux/beverage_caffeine_brief_data_visualization_comparison/README.md

 <h1>A brief comparison of common Drinks in terms of Caffeine concentration with Data Visualizations</h1>

-In this simple study, a list of drinks like coffee, tea or energy from different brands such as McDonalds, Starbucks, Lipton etc... have been compared in terms of price, caffeine, quantity and caffeine-price ratio.
+In this simple study, a list of beverages like coffee, tea or energy drinks from different brands such as McDonalds, Starbucks, Lipton etc... have been compared in terms of price, caffeine, quantity and caffeine-price ratio.
 Now you will be able to know what is the cheapest way to stay awake at work !

 <h2>Installation</h2>